 For 16 and 17-year-olds, additional criteria include obtaining parental consent and being officially withdrawn from school.
 Students in Nebraska seeking to earn their GED high school equivalency (HSE) diplomas must achieve passing scores on all four computerized subtests of the GED exam.

-To begin preparing for the GED test, the first step is to create a MyGED account at www.GED.com.
+To begin the Nebraska GED registration process, create a MyGED account at www.GED.com.
 Once you’ve created your account, you’ll gain access to a variety of tools and features, including tracking your progress and finding GED testing centers.
 To get started, you’ll need to provide the following information:

 How Old Do I Need to Be to Take the GED Nebraska?